A quick run-down on why a Whippet will make a great family pet

 A quick run-down on the Whippet

-Size: Medium Health: Generally very healthy, with minimal genetic issues.
-Life Span: 12-14 years Coat Length: Short.
+Size: Medium Health: Generally very healthy, with minimal genetic issues (more on health below) Life Span: 12-14 years Coat Length: Short.
 Inside/Outside: Inside.
 They can be outside dogs so long as they are rugged at night in a draft free kennel (cold months) but mostly Inside.
-Grooming Required: Maintenance baths as required (or if they start to smell or roll in animal poo) Intelligence: They are an intelligent breed, so training them can be frustrating and requires alot of patience.
-Activity Level: Average, they have energetic 'bursts' or 'zoomies' and then sleep for the rest of the day - there are individuals that fall outside of this though!
+Grooming Required: Maintenance baths as required (or if they start to smell or roll in animal poo!)
+Intelligence: They are an intelligent breed, so training them can be frustrating and requires ALOT of patience.
+Activity Level: Average to high, they have energetic 'zoomies' and then happy to sleep for the rest of the day - there are individuals that fall outside of this though!
 Guarding Ability/Barking: Minimal, if you want them to chase out the intruders, your probably out of luck.
 Hunting/Prey drive: High.
 They are a sighthound and bred for hunting small game like rabbits, so having them with cats etc requires patience and training.
-Feeding: The whippet is cheap to feed and do not require a large amount.
+Feeding: The whippet is cheap to feed.
 Misc: - They tend to get carsick as puppies (usually grow out of it in time) - Whippets are collectible, you have been warned!! - Whippets are stuck to you like glue, and if not properly trained can suffer separation anxiety.
 Ensure your whippet is well trained and adjusted to deal on its own.

 Whippet History - Why was the whippet developed?